 - Huge Crisis in Rush features G.U.N. robots as enemies.

-- Continuity Snarl: This series says Blaze is from another dimension.
+- This series says Blaze is from another dimension.
 Sonic the Hedgehog (2006) says she's from the future.
-Epileptic Trees tries to rectify this, with one theory stating that Blaze's world is really the future and she only thought she'd traveled to another dimension.
-With the release of Rush Adventure, however, this viewpoint holds little ground, as that game goes into further detail about the nature of her world and makes it clear that it is indeed a parallel universe.
+Rush Adventure, however, goes into further detail about the nature of her world and makes it clear that she is indeed from a parallel universe.

-- In 2012, it was confirmed by Takashi Iizuka, the head of Sonic Team, that Blaze is indeed from another dimension, and that Sonic 06 should be ignored.
-Similarly, there is another conflict with Eggman Nega identifying himself as from another dimension in Rush and as his descendant in Rivals.
+- In 2012, Takashi Iizuka, the head of Sonic Team, confirmed that Blaze is from another dimension, and that Sonic 06 should be ignored.
+However, by then another contradiction was formed involving Eggman Nega, who identifies himself as from another dimension in Rush, but as Eggman's descendant in Rivals.
 Takashi Iizuka says that the latter origin is true, and that the former should be ignored.

-- Dual Boss: Captain Whisker and Johnny in Sonic Rush Adventure.
+- Dual Boss: Captain Whisker and Johnny team up as the penultimate boss fight in Sonic Rush Adventure.

 - Duel Boss: You face off against the other playable character as the boss of the first game's Dead Line.

-- Evolving Music: In Adventure, the Windmill Village music speeds up and gains instruments every time you craft a new vehicle.
+- In Adventure, the Windmill Village music speeds up and gains instruments every time you craft a new vehicle.

 Sonic: Brought here?
 By who?